You've greeted your seatmate, and located your headphones.

 Maybe you can appeal to their sense of empathy, but, wait--they have none.

-They tell you they don't care about your lack of space, they intend to leave the seat in your face, and they turn around, leaving you with the prospect of flying with them AND their dandruff in your lap.
+They tell you that they don't care about your lack of space, they intend to leave the seat in your face, and they turn around, leaving you with the prospect of flying with them AND their dandruff in your lap.

 They recline even more than before, just to FURTHER show you how little they care about your comfort.